Tag Archives: Economic development

 Zurich: They used 4 hot air balloons to indicate the height and bulk of a proposed tower development, prior to public submissions being received on the proposal.

-[In evidence, at Dunedin, Betterways Advisory said it couldn't afford to provide a height indicator at 41 Wharf St - and where do you get balloons from anyway, it asked....
+[In evidence, at Dunedin, applicant Betterways Advisory said it couldn’t afford to provide a height indicator at 41 Wharf St – all the cranes were in Christchurch (wrong), and where do you get balloons from anyway, it asked….
 Mr Rodgers (Betterways), we know, took his mother-in-law ballooning in Germany recently.
-Perhaps he could have made a stopover in the Mackenzie Country on his way home.]
+Perhaps he could’ve made a stopover in the Mackenzie Country on his way home.]

 ### architecturenow.co.nz 25 Mar 2013